Quick Facts: Earning an Ed.D. in Maryland

 Superintendent I Certificate

-The Superintendent I Certificate qualifies an individual to be assigned as a county deputy superintendent, assistant superintendent, or associate superintendent.
+The Superintendent I license qualifies an individual in Maryland to be assigned as a county deputy superintendent, assistant superintendent, or associate superintendent.
 To earn it, you must:

 - Have completed 27 months of satisfactory teaching performance or performance as a certified specialist in a PreK–12 setting.